sebastianese/pscred/README.md

 # Remove-Pass removes a stored password
 # ex: Remove-Pass -Name <Name>

-Export-Pass
+Export-PassList
-# Export-Pass creates a folder with all passwords (encrypted hashes) that can be imported on a different system.
+# Export-PassList creates a folder with all passwords (encrypted hashes) that can be imported on a different system.
 # An 8 digit PIN will be requested and the same PIN will be needed to import the passwords to the new system
-# ex: Export-Pass
+# ex: Export-PassList

-Import-Pass
+Import-PassList
-# Import-Pass imports the passwords exported from a different system
+# Import-PassList imports the passwords exported from a different system
-# An 8 digit PIN will be requested (this is the same PIN used when running the Export-Pass command on the source system)
+# An 8 digit PIN will be requested (this is the same PIN used when running the Export-PassList command on the source system)
-# ex: Import-Pass
+# ex: Import-PassList